ineiti/Jemifier/README.md

 # TODO

+- Bug: Choose: when deleting highlighted song, there is no highlight anymore
 - find why the text of the buttons and checkboxes are so small
 - faire des listes de chants
   - Pick list from old lists, duplicate, create new, ...